ioannisbalo/json-to-xml-converter/README.md

 * **type**: This option dictates the way that a value should be handled by the converter.
 Available types are:
 1. string
-2. entsoeBoolean
-3. isoDate
+2. isoDate
-4. object
+3. object
-5. array
+4. array

 For the example, both the types need to be `string`.